wp-plugins/custom-menu-wizard/readme.txt

 Stable tag: 1.2.2
 License: GPLv2 or Later

-Custom Menu Wizard Widget : Show branches or levels of your menu in a widget, with full customisation.
+Show branches or levels of your menu in a widget, or in content using a shortcode, with full customisation.

 == Description ==